PostgreSqlStan/postgresqlstan.github.io/_posts/2022-01-14-zsh-run-help.md

   teaser: /assets/teasers/zsh-run-help.jpg
 ---

-So far, the most useful thing I've learned about zsh is how to enable the `run-help` function, which it much easier to learn even more.
+So far, the most useful thing I've learned about zsh is how to enable the `run-help` function, which makes it much easier to learn even more.

 ## Enabling run-help